menuclose

 Range of investments

-IG offers more than 11,000 shares and investment trusts and 2,000 ETFs, a wide range of assets for a U.K. broker.
-It does not offer mutual funds or bonds.
+IG offers more than 12,000 shares and ETFs, a wide range of assets for a U.K. broker.
+Bonds are not offered directly but can be accessed through ETFs.
 You can own shares outright, or through spread betting and CFDs, which means you can speculate on share price movements without ever owning the stock.

 IG Smart Portfolios: There are five IG Smart Portfolios to choose from based on your risk appetite, ranging from a conservative portfolio to an aggressive portfolio.
-These allow you to invest in managed, broadly diversified portfolios with exposure to many global markets.
+These are built exclusively with BlackRock's iShares ETFs, allowing you to invest in managed, broadly diversified portfolios with exposure to many global markets.

 This means if you are looking to invest in a ready-made portfolio, IG is worth considering, as the costs are competitive against other platforms.
-Hargreaves Lansdown, for example, would charge around £450 a year in fees for £50,000 invested in one of its all-in-one portfolio funds.
+Hargreaves Lansdown, for example, would charge around £300 a year in fees for £40,000 invested in one of its all-in-one portfolio tracker funds.
 Bear in mind that if you invest less than £15,000 into an IG Smart Portfolio, the £96 annual IG custody fee would then apply, making its value proposition less stellar.

-Forex/CFDs: IG also provides access to the forex market, offering nearly 20,000 CFDs.
+Forex/CFDs: IG also provides access to the forex market, offering CFDs from 17,000 markets.
 IG is a major player in this space and even ranks as our top pick for U.K. residents in 2025 on our sister site ForexBrokers.com.
 For a more in-depth dive into its forex offering, check out our IG forex review.

 Feature IG logoIG